SpaceX rocket with unmanned US capsule blasts off for space station

 FLORIDA: A SpaceX rocket with an unmanned crew capsule blasted off on Saturday (Mar 2) for the International Space Station, in a key milestone for Elon Musk's space company and NASA's long-delayed goal to resume human spaceflight from US soil later this year.

-SpaceX's 4.9m Crew Dragon capsule, atop a Falcon 9 rocket, lifted off from Florida's Kennedy Space Center at 2.49 am, carrying a test dummy nicknamed Ripley.
+SpaceX's 4.9m Crew Dragon capsule, atop a Falcon 9 rocket, lifted off from Florida's Kennedy Space Center at 2.49 am (3.49pm Singapore time), carrying a test dummy nicknamed Ripley.

 The capsule successfully separated from the rocket about 11 minutes later, sparking cheers in the control room, and began its journey to the space station.

 "I almost thought we would fail.
-I thought maybe we'd have a 10 per cent chance of reaching orbit starting out," Silicon Valley billionaire Musk said of his feelings when he founded the space company in 2002.
+I thought maybe we'd have a 10 per cent chance of reaching orbit starting out," Silicon Valley billionaire Musk said.

 "I'm a little emotionally exhausted because that was super stressful, but it worked," he told reporters after Saturday's launch.